blkdot/pickup-lottery/README.md

         pickedup cards list
     - winners list
 * Owner have the authority of the following features:
-    - Start / Stop game
+    - Start / Stop / Cancel game
         Start: resets game status
         Stop: it will refund all pending balances to the card holders
     - Configuration